Comcast sees hit from COVID-19; delays film distribution, closes theme parks

-(Reuters) - Comcast Corp (CMCSA.O) said on Tuesday the coronavirus pandemic would materially impact its results and operations over the near to medium term.
+March 24 (Reuters) - Comcast Corp said on Tuesday the coronavirus pandemic would materially impact its results and operations over the near to medium term.

 The media and communications company said it had closed its theme parks and delayed distribution of films in theaters worldwide due the virus outbreak.